Police Identification and Records Officers

 Collect evidence at crime scene, classify and identify fingerprints, and photograph evidence for use in criminal and civil cases.

-Sample of reported job titles: Crime Scene Evidence Technician, Crime Scene Investigator, Crime Scene Technician, Criminalist, Field Identification Specialist, Forensic Specialist, Identification Officer, Identification Technician, Latent Fingerprint Examiner, Latent Print Examiner
+Sample of reported job titles: Crime Lab Analyst (Crime Laboratory Analyst), Crime Scene Investigator (CSI), Crime Scene Technician, Criminalist, Evidence Technician (Evidence Tech), Field Identification Specialist, Forensic Specialist, Identification Technician (Identification Tech), Latent Fingerprint Examiner, Police Officer

 Occupation-Specific Information